Languages of Algeria: Berber

 The Berber languages are considered the native language of Algeria since antiquity.
 They are spoken in five major dialects in many parts of the territory, but mainly in Kabylia, in the Awras, and in the Algerian Sahara desert (by Algerian Tuaregs).

 Before, during and after Phoenician settlers' arrival, Berber remained spoken throughout ancient Algeria (Numidia), as later attested by early Tifinagh (or Libyco-Berber) inscriptions, and as understood from Latin and Greek historical sources.
-Despite the presence or growth of Latin, and later Arabic, in some urban areas, Berber remained the majority language of Algeria since ancient times until well after the French invasion in 1830.
+Despite the presence or growth of Latin, and later Arabic, in some urban areas, Tamazight remained the majority language of Algeria since ancient times until well after the French invasion in 1830.

 Arabic remained Algeria's only official language until 2002, when Berber was recognized as a second national language.
 And in 2016 Berber was recognized as a second official language of Algeria.

 The 1963 constitution and the 1976 constitution do not mention Berber and French.
 The Permanent Committee on Geographical Names for British Official Use (PCGN) stated "official attitudes towards both Berber and French have been largely negative" and "The Algerian authorities have even at times rejected use of the very word “Berber”, either on the secular grounds that the term undermines national unity, or on the religious grounds that it is a term hostile to Identity and prefer to call it Tamazight another name for Berber."
 Berber and French are the two languages commonly used in the Kabylie region.